f32c/tools/ujprog/README.md

 ```

 # Compiling

-Unless regularly compiling for different targets, consider copying the respective `Makefile.[target]` to your `Makefile`.
+Unless regularly compiling for different targets, consider copying or
+symlinking the respective `Makefile.[target]` to your `Makefile` and
+use just "make" to compile, for example

+`ln -s Makefile.linux Makefile`

+`make`

 ## BSD